ZUXTUO/Vtonax_SLAM_Public/README_EN.md

 - Point cloud visualization and plane detection
 - AR object placement and interactive rendering
 - Object detection (optional), running in parallel with SLAM
+- Gesture recognition (optional), running in parallel with SLAM

 ### Demo